-Teen dating abuse
+Teen dating violence

-How Prevalent Is Teen Dating Abuse?
+How Prevalent Is Teen Dating Violence?

-- > Girls and women between the ages of 16 and 24 experience the highest rates of intimate partner violence.1 - > One in five high school girls is physically or sexually hurt by a dating partner.
+- > Girls and women between the ages of 16 and 24 experience the highest rates of intimate partner violence. - > One in five high school girls is physically or sexually hurt by a dating partner.
 As many as one-third of teens experience some kind of abuse in their romantic relationships, including verbal and emotional abuse. - > One in three teens reports knowing a friend or peer who has been hit, punched, kicked, slapped, or physically hurt by a partner.
-Forty-five percent of teen girls know someone who has been pressured or forced into having intercourse or oral sex. - > One in ten teens who have been in a relationship claim they have been threatened physically via email, instant messages, text, chat or other technological tool. - > The vast majority of teens consider verbal and physical abuse to be serious issues in their age group. - > Only 33 percent of teens who have been in or known about an abusive dating relationship report having told anyone about it.
-Even fewer teens report having told their parents about abuse or threats occurring via cell phones, IM, text or e-mails. - > Adolescent males-as well as females-experience dating abuse.
-For more information on males as targets and what males can do to end violence against females, see the bibliography at the front of this curriculum. - > Depending on the school and community in which you work you may (or may not) choose to explain to students that teen dating abuse occurs in both opposite-sex and same-sex relationships.
+Forty-five percent of teen girls know someone who has been pressured or forced into having intercourse or oral sex. - > The vast majority of teens consider verbal and physical abuse to be serious issues in their age group. - > Only 33 percent of teens who have been in or known about an abusive dating relationship report having told anyone about it. - > Adolescent males-as well as females-experience dating violence.
+For more information on males as targets and what males can do to end violence against females, see the bibliography at the front of this curriculum.